 One model that has shown early success in several states but is a source of much debate among stakeholders is the “baseball model”.
 This references the policy approach whereby patients are held harmless and the health plans and provider are left to directly negotiate payment.
 If the plan and provider cannot come to an agreement, they may appeal to an independent arbiter to decide remittance.
 Both New York and New Jersey have adopted this model and utilize a URAC accredited independent review organization (IRO) as the state’s independent arbiter.

-It will be interesting to see if other stakes take up similar legislation and how the industry will respond if these bills move forward.
+It will be interesting to see if others take up similar legislation and how the industry will respond if these bills move forward.